timmywil/panzoom/README.md

 var panzoom = $elem.panzoom("instance");
 ```

 Retrieves the Panzoom instance(s) from the set.
 If there are multiple elements in the set, you will get an array of instances.
-If there is only one, you will just get that instance of Panzoom.
+If there is only one, you will get that instance of Panzoom.

 Unbinds all events and removes all data, including the Panzoom instance on the element.